Mirza-7/embedded-iot-learning/README.md

 # Embedded Systems & IoT – Learning Track by Mirza Asdaf

-This repository documents my hands-on learning journey in Embedded Systems and IoT development.
-The goal is to build the technical foundation needed to contribute to real-world smart infrastructure solutions at [3AZ Digital Solutions](https://www.linkedin.com/company/3az-digital-solutions), a startup focused on smart buildings and smart farming technologies.
+This repository documents my hands on learning journey in Embedded Systems and IoT development.
+The goal is to build the technical foundation needed to contribute to real-world smart infrastructure solutions at [3AZ Digital Solutions](https://www.linkedin.com/company/3az-digital-solutions), a startup I'm working on that focuses on the digitalization of infrastructure through IoT and smart building technologies.

 ---

-## 🔧 Focus Areas
+##  Focus Areas

 - Embedded Systems Fundamentals
 - Microcontroller Programming (ESP32, Arduino)